lud/gen_mcp/README.md

 * `GenMCP` itself - a low level behaviour to implement your own MCP server logic.
-* `GenMCP.Suite` - a high level suite of components to build tools, resources and prompts with the default server `GenMCP` implementation.
+* `GenMCP.Suite` - a high level suite of components to build tools, resources and prompts with the default server implementation.

 ## Installation